HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

     ![Input box with a repository name in it](/assets/vscode-remote-try-node-gacrrt11196i.png)

     > **Tip:** If you choose a private repository, you may want to setup a credential manager or add your SSH keys to your SSH agent.
-See [[vs.1.7.#sharing-git-credentials-with-your-container]].
+See [sharing-git-credentials-with-your-container](#sharing-git-credentials-with-your-container).

 3. If your repository does not have a `.devcontainer/devcontainer.json` file in it, you'll be asked to pick a starting point from a filterable list or an existing [Dockerfile](https://docs.docker.com/engine/reference/builder/) or [Docker Compose file](https://docs.docker.com/compose/compose-file/#compose-file-structure-and-examples) (if one exists).